oracle/fmw-kubernetes/docs-source/content/idm-products/oig/create-oig-domains/create-oig-domains-using-wlst.md

    ...
    ```

-   **Note**: The above CPU and memory values are for development environments only.
+   **Note**: The above CPU and memory values are for examples only.
 For Enterprise Deployments, please review the performance recommendations and sizing requirements in [Enterprise Deployment Guide for Oracle Identity and Access Management in a Kubernetes Cluster](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/ikedg/procuring-resources-oracle-cloud-infrastructure-deployment.html#GUID-2E3C8D01-43EB-4691-B1D6-25B1DC2475AE).

    **Note**: Limits and requests for CPU resources are measured in CPU units.
 One CPU in Kubernetes is equivalent to 1 vCPU/Core for cloud providers, and 1 hyperthread on bare-metal Intel processors.
 An "`m`" suffix in a CPU attribute indicates ‘milli-CPU’, so 500m is 50% of a CPU.
 Memory can be expressed in various units, where one Mi is one IEC unit mega-byte (1024^2), and one Gi is one IEC unit giga-byte (1024^3).
 For more information, see [Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/), [Assign Memory Resources to Containers and Pods](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/), and [Assign CPU Resources to Containers and Pods](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/).